Turtlepaw/trivia-docs/guide/installation/index.md

 </CodeGroup>
 :::

-Once you're done with that, you're ready to install easy trivia!
+Once you're done with that, you're ready to install Easy Trivia!

 ## Installing Easy Trivia

-Now that you've installed Node.js and know how to open your console and run commands, you can finally install easy trivia!
+Now that you've installed Node.js and know how to open your console and run commands, you can finally install Easy Trivia!
 Run the following command in your terminal:

 :::: code-group
 ::: code-group-item npm